SirEdvin/MinecraftModDocumenation/docs/API/warp.md

 Warp API essentially comes from harvesting power of The End itself.
 It allows you to jump to previously stored points instantly and with reduced cost.

-!!! danger
+!!! warning
-    Due to ComputerCraft limitations all stored points data will be lost if you unequip turtle upgrade.
+    Before 1.0.0, due to ComputerCraft limitations all stored points data will be lost if you unequip turtle upgrade.

-!!! danger
-    This API is dimension-bound.
-If you somehow change turtle dimension this will require full reset

 !!! warning
     Points are limited per upgrade.
 It controlled by `endAutomataCoreWarpPointLimit` Minecraft settings and by default it is 64